Ellivers/Why-Am-I-on-Fire/README.md

 # Why Am I on Fire
 ## WAIoF

 Hides the obstructive fire overlay when it's not needed.
-Currently for 1.20.1+.
+Current verion is 1.2.3 for Minecraft 1.20.4+.